erichards/DissertationResearch/README.md

 # DissertationResearch
 Repository for scripts used in data analysis for dissertation research.

-## Current files:
+## Files

+ - README.md: this file

  - calculateParams.py: contains functions to calculate various structural and photometric properties from the observational data

+- galaxiesEDA.ipynb: working IPython notebook for exploratory analysis

  - rcd_results.py: contains functions to calculate and return results from the rotation curve decomposition analysis

-- galaxiesEDA.ipynb: IPython notebook where I have been working on exploratory analysis
+## Dependencies

+The scripts above make use of the following packages:
+- numpy, pandas, uncertainties, matplotlib